The Fracking Free-Market Fallacy

 More consequential and insidious was the government’s policy of systematically exempting oil and gas development from the regulatory framework governing hazardous substances.
 Recall, for example, the infamous “Halliburton loophole,” passed under Vice President Dick Cheney in 2005.
 Or, less frequently mentioned but still more shocking, the erosion of the Emergency Planning and Community Right-to-Know-Act, legislation that the federal government passed in the wake of the Bhopal disaster to prevent a similar disaster from occurring on American soil.

 However, the question I pose here is not what enabled this government-sanctioned poisoning of the land.
-Instead, it asks how we could ignore the extent of this involvement when it is so glaringly obvious.
+Instead, I ask how we could ignore the extent of this involvement when it is so glaringly obvious.
 The answer, I argue, lies largely in the economic dogma that we have been conditioned to accept.

 The way popular understandings of economics shape our ability to accurately perceive the role of government in the fracking boom is an extremely complex and nuanced problem.
 The small facet I attempt to tackle here is the role of our belief in the free market.
 I examine how this belief blinds us to the symbiotic collaboration between government and corporations that was necessary to secure the Marcellus Shale for production.